muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

-Reading too much pol flamatory content - I was like "oh yea, what a snowflake" - turns out there is a company called Snowflake 😶
+Reading too much pol inflammatory content - I was like "oh yea, what a snowflake" - turns out there is a company called Snowflake 😶

 "Snowflake CEO on taking company public ... "